 Let's be THAT church who made their community better in a tough time!
 This is our opportunity to show so many people that the church is GOOD!
 Help us to LOVE NOVA!

-In-person services begin Sunday, October 4 at 9:00 AM and 10:30 AM and will be live-streamed at thejourneynova.online.church
+In-person services have begun at 9:00 AM and 10:30 AM and will be live-streamed at thejourneynova.online.church

 We are so excited for the opportunity to worship in-person with you once again!